jdmota/java-typestate-checker/README.md

 - Update this README with further information
 - Create more tests
+    - With cases we check
+    - With cases we do not check
-- Document tests (latex)
+- Document tests per version
+    - Latex
     - Code and output
 - Review other todo's in the code
 - One page explaining why I used Kotlin (features used)